foulhadj/agent2agent/a2a_friend_scheduling/ai_docs/masterplan.md

 1.  **Finalize Master Plan:** Flesh out this document with any more details.
 2.  **Develop Pickleball Scheduling Tools:** Create the Python scripts for the scheduling tools, including the SQLite database interaction.
 3.  **Review and Refine Host Agent:** Correct the "raw instructions" for the host agent and integrate the new scheduling tools.
-4.  **Develop Karley's Agent (ADK):** Create the agent and expose it as a server.
-5.  **Develop Nate's Agent (CrewAI):** Create the agent and expose it as a server.
+4.  **Develop Nate's Agent (CrewAI):** Create the agent and expose it as a server.
-6.  **Develop Kaitlyn's Agent (LangGraph):** Create the agent and expose it as a server.
+5.  **Develop Kaitlyn's Agent (LangGraph):** Create the agent and expose it as a server.
-7.  **Integration and Testing:** Ensure all agents can communicate with the host agent and a pickleball game can be successfully scheduled.
+6.  **Integration and Testing:** Ensure all agents can communicate with the host agent and a pickleball game can be successfully scheduled.